Michael Jones (activist)

-Michael Jones (born September 24, 1964) is an American web and application developer, music producer and author.
-From 1984-1988, he was an activist credited with enabling the gay and lesbian community of Indianapolis to become more active and visible.
-During his active period in Indiana, he was involved in helping Ryan White and working to advance the rights of gays and lesbians.
+Michael Jones (born September 24, 1964) is an American web and application developer, music producer, and author.
+From 1984 to 1988, he was an activist credited with enabling the gay and lesbian community of Indianapolis to become more active and visible.
+During his time of advocacy in Indiana, he was involved in helping Ryan White and working to advance the rights of gays and lesbians.

 History

 On Friday, June 26, 1984, Jones had been socializing with friends on Monument Circle in downtown Indianapolis.
 The area was well known as a gathering place for young gay males and had become a target for police activity.
 Police had been caught videotaping gays and lesbians there.
 That night, two plainclothes Indianapolis Police Department officers approached Jones, questioned him, frisked him and one groped his genitals.
-"I was searched and had my ID checked by two unidentified officers Police Department's Tactical Unit," he wrote. " After having had received 23 complaints, including mine, within just a few weeks, the ICLU moved to the center of attention, speaking out against this harassment of gays."
+"I was searched and had my ID checked by two unidentified officers Police Department's Tactical Unit," he wrote.
+"After having had received 23 complaints, including mine, within just a few weeks, the ICLU moved to the center of attention, speaking out against this harassment of gays."

 Jones filed a complaint against the officers and asked the Indiana Civil Liberties Union for support.
 His case helped spark weekly Friday night protests, called "Gay Knights on the Circle" at the landmark, beginning July 22, 1984, organized by two of the gay community's best-known leaders: Stan Berg, owner of the Body Works, a gay bathhouse in Indianapolis and publisher of the city's only gay publication, The Works; and Kathy Sarris, who presided over a gay rights organization called Justice.
-The protests culminated on the evening of Friday, August 31, 1984 when hundreds of gay men and lesbians gathered in a final demonstration.
+The protests culminated on the evening of August 31, 1984, when hundreds of gay men and lesbians gathered in a final demonstration.
 Dr. Bruce Voeller, then president of the Mariposa Foundation and former director of the National Gay Task Force, and Jones were among the speakers.

 Jones would organize the Gay and Lesbian Rights Task Force of the Indiana Civil Liberties Union.
 The Task Force was formally announced on July 28, 1984.

-Ryan White and Other Issues
+Ryan White and other work

-After Jeanne White contacted Jones for help with her son Ryan White, who had been barred from attending school in Kokomo, Indiana, Jones told the Indianapolis Star, "Cases like Ryan [White]'s and Rock Hudson have brought the panic to a high point in Indiana."
-He continued, "The more people hear, the more they are concerned and that could work two ways.
+After Jeanne White contacted Jones for help with her son Ryan White, who had been barred from attending school in Kokomo, Indiana, Jones told the Indianapolis Star, "Cases like Ryan [White]'s and Rock Hudson have brought the panic to a high point in Indiana.
+The more people hear, the more they are concerned and that could work two ways.
 I can see more being educated about AIDS, or I can see more discrimination (against AIDS victims)."
 Jones and the Civil Liberties Union accepted Ryan's case.

-In addition to Ryan White's case, Jones worked to persuade state legislators to support a statewide gay and lesbian rights bill in Indiana's 104th General Assembly in 1985, but failed when the legislation lost its sole sponsor, State Senator Louis Mahern, Jr.
+In addition to Ryan White's case, Jones worked to persuade state legislators to support a statewide gay and lesbian rights bill in Indiana's 104th General Assembly in 1985, but failed when the legislation lost its sole sponsor, State Senator Louis Mahern Jr.